My Blog

 60. A major difference between power and authority is that, authority is ________

-68. Which of the following is a method of acquiring political power in a democracy?
+68. Which of the following is not a feature of a state?

 73. One of the central tenets of the fascist doctrine is that the leader is